Find and fix duplicate keywords

 Let's say you sort your keywords by match type and see that your account contains the broad match keywords red car and car red.
 Then, you review the clickthrough rate (CTR) for each of these keywords and see that red car has a higher CTR.
 Since your advertising goal is to get clicks on your ads, you decide to remove car red because it has a lower CTR.

-- Click the Keywords tab to see all of the keywords in your account.
+- Click an ad group name to see the keywords in that ad group.

 - To remove the duplicate keyword, select the checkbox next to the keyword.
-Then click the Edit drop-down menu and select Remove.
+Then click the Edit drop-down above the table and select Remove.

-- To pause the keyword, click the status icon drop-down next to the keyword, and select Paused.
+- To pause the keyword, click the status icon drop-down next to the keyword.
+Then select Pause.